COVID-19 entry restrictions for Turks and Caicos

 During the COVID-19 pandemic, it is more important than ever to get travel insurance and check it provides sufficient cover.
 See the FCDO’s guidance on foreign travel insurance.

 For information about COVID-19 vaccines, see the Coronavirus page.

 The Turks and Caicos Islands is a British Overseas Territory.
-There is no formal British diplomatic representation.
+There is no formal British diplomatic or consular representation.
 The local authorities deal with all requests for emergency assistance.
-See Emergency assistance.
+See Emergency assistance

 UK health authorities have classified Turks and Caicos Islands as having a risk of Zika virus transmission.
+No cases of Zika infection have been reported in Turks and Caicos Islands since January 2017.
 For information and advice about the risks associated with Zika virus, visit the National Travel Health Network and Centre website.

 Although there’s no recent history of terrorism in the Turks and Caicos Islands, attacks can’t be ruled out.
 See Terrorism.